MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-open-liberty-java-app-with-maven-plugin.md

 After you configure all of the settings in the preceding sections of this article, you're ready to deploy your web app to Azure.
 To do so, use the following steps:

-1. From the command prompt or terminal window that you were using earlier, rebuild the JAR file using Maven if you made any changes to the **pom.xml** file, as in the following example:
+1. From the command prompt or terminal window that you were using earlier, rebuild the JAR file using Maven if you made any changes to the **pom.xml** file by using the following command:

     ```bash
        mvn clean package
     ```

-2. Deploy your web app to Azure by using Maven, as in the following example:
+2. Deploy your web app to Azure by using Maven by using the following command:

     ```bash
        mvn azure-webapp:deploy